SateliteInc/Satelite-Name-Sniper/README.md

-# Satelite-Name-Sniper
+# Satelite-Stuff
-Download in Releases
+Downloads in Releases